juanfernandes/juanfernandes-uk/src/notes/monthly-notes-1-october.md

   - aj bell
   - youinvest
   - pensions
-postImage: /v1579162295/og.jpg
-date: 2019-11-02T19:53:06.448Z
+date: 2019-11-02T19:53:06Z
 tags:
-  - notes
   - monthly-notes
 ---
 I struggled to keep up with writing weekly notes since I cut my days at the office down to just three, this meant I had less time to write and they also started to feel a bit repetitive every week and I didn't have much to write - so I am now trying monthly notes.
-We'll see how I get on with this schedule.
+We'll see how I get on with this schedule.{.lead}

 ## Work